Welcome to my website.

 In between assignments, I’ve been involved in multiple exciting projects.
 Several years ago, I organised the “20 Best Chefs”, a two-day event in Singapore that brought together 20 of the city’s most prominent chefs – including Malcolm Lee, Julien Royer, Han Li Guang, Andre Chiang and Sebastien Lepinoy – for a series of ticketed gourmet masterclasses.

-In 2018, I was involved in an OCBC Gastronomic Adventures campaign to promote the use of bank’s credit cards with 12 restaurants in Singapore.
-As part of this assignment, I visited and reviewed 12 eateries that featured an exclusive menu specially curated for OCBC credit cards.
+In 2018, I was involved in an OCBC Gastronomic Adventures campaign to promote the use of the bank’s credit cards in Singapore.
+As part of this assignment, I visited and reviewed 12 restaurants in Singapore that featured an exclusive menu specially curated for OCBC credit cards.

-I was also recently appointed as a consultant and host on a campaign to promote premium Korean agricultural products amongst chefs in Singapore.
-The events culminated in a conference, one that was supposed to be “live” but has since gone online, that I hosted with more than 20 participants, many of whom are chefs presiding over some of the city’s best restaurants.
+I was also recently appointed as a consultant and host for a campaign to promote premium Korean agricultural products amongst chefs in Singapore.
+The events culminated in a conference, one that was supposed to be “live” but has since gone online, that I hosted with more than 20 participating chefs.

 Since 2015, I’ve also served as the Regional Academy Chair (South East Asia, South) for The World’s 50 Best Restaurants and Asia’s 50 Best Restaurants academy.